SAP/ui5-tooling/docs/updates/migrate-v3.md

 ## Removal of Standard Middleware

-The following middlewares have been removed:
+The following middlewares have been removed from the [standard middlewares list](../../pages/Server/#standard-middleware):

 - connectUi5Proxy